-Is it really worth the effort to be obsessed with other people’s lives?
+Being obsessed with other people’s lives, is it really worth the effort?
 Would that contribute at all to your productivity?
 Social media display s mostly the best part of people’s lives.
 Dwelling too much on social media will always show you things you lack or crave for.
 This is true as people only want to show you the bright part of their lives locking out the dark.
 When we spend time on social media, there’s always more to see because everything looks so beautiful and glamorous.
 This affects our productivity by not only causing us more time spent on superficial things but also having our mind wanders afterward.

 3. Having your notifications on

 Your notifications buzzing on your screen can be distracting and might shift your focus during productive hours.
-Notifications are pressing just like phone calls and there’s always the urge to attend to them each time they bleep.
-They can easily distract you from getting a task done.
+Notifications are pressing, just like phone calls.
+There’s always the urge to attend to them each time they bleep and you get easily distracted from getting a task done.
 The best thing to do is always silent all notifications until when done.
 They are only mere buzz and probably don’t contain anything urgent or tasking.

 4. Let it go

 When the urge to check an app during a productive hour is building up, just let it go.
 Discipline is the key here and when a standard is set, it’s easier to follow.
 By opening just one app can lead to opening of another, then another and before long, you are deep in your phone.
-People rarely open just one app and let go.
-The urge to open another is always craving and easily switched to since you are unto the phone already.
-The key is never open any app at all.
+Hence, people rarely open just one app and let go.
+You will always get urged to open another once you are unto your phone already.
+Above all, the key is never open any app at all.

 5. Using your Smartphone at your spare time

 Although, the use of your phone in your spare time still remains the best.
-But when the phone is used continuously during our spare time will also cause a drop in productivity.
+But when the phone is used continuously during our spare time, there’d be a drop in productivity.
 The spare time is supposed to be a time of getting relaxed and reflect on things.
 Maybe some meditation or a nap.
 Just anything that can relax the brain to continue your routine task after a sound rest, which will also fuel creativity.
 But having all the spare time glaring at your shinning glass will hinder your chance to dwell on that imagination that can cause you to be creative.

-Our habits make us and at that, we must be aware of the things which are hindering us from becoming more productive.
+Finally, our habits make us and at that, we must be aware of the things which are hindering us from becoming more productive.
 There’s time for everything and our productive time should be used for its utmost purpose.
-This is just 5 of the habits that can ruin our productive time.
+This is just 5 of smartphone habits that can ruin our productive time.
 They’re more to the list and we must carry out an evaluation of ourselves on how our Smartphone is causing us more harm than good.

 For questions or suggestions, we are a click away.